 Stanton Architecture collaborated with JETT Landscape Architecture + Design, who exalted the rooftop design by wrapping the amenity space with custom planters, some stand-alone, some integrated with custom benches and seating, and included a custom fire feature.
 As part of the design, they wanted to present a dry garden palette of plantings, with some medium-sized specimens needing a deeper soil profile.

 JETT specified Tournesol for our product customization, engineering, and production capabilities.
 Jesse Markman, a Landscape Architect with JETT, worked closely with our Team on shop drawings for Kitsap Modular Metal Planter Walls.
 Stoer Construction installed our Kitsap planter walls which are comprised of modular steel metal that bolt together, allowing a vast range of planter options to sculpt space.
 They chose to finish the Kitsap walls in powder-coated steel in one of our popular colors Pitch.
-Custom benches were designed per the space and finished with Thermally Modified Boulevard wood; also two square Boulevard Wood Planters were added to annunciate the dry garden plants.
+Custom benches made of Thermally Modified wood were designed to create ample seating and add functionality to the space.

 This rooftop amenity deck hails stunning views of the city of San Francisco and a uniquely designed community gathering place for the employees at the companies in this new office space.